 or ask you to grade your own confidence using a slider.
 The process will usually take around 15 minutes to complete.

 Once you have completed the questions, you will be given a Digital Capability Report.

 This can only be seen by you and will rate your capabilities, give you advice and guidance on how you can improve your skills.

 If you leave the tool, and want to view your report again at a later stage they are stored in the Reports section of the site.

 You can take the self-assessment as many times as you like.

 What should I do once I have completed my session?

 You should click to log out, as the system doesn’t currently log users out automatically.
 This is important if you are using a shared machine to ensure your responses can’t be viewed by others.
-Further resources can be found on the Digital Literacy: Student Resources page.
+Further resources can be found on the Discover your Digital Skills Moodle page.

 In case of an emergency, including when a First Aider is needed, contact Security from your mobile: